stepanataccolade/docsv2/sources/ci_builds.md

 page_keywords: ci/cd dashboard, subscription settings, CI/CD, shippable CI/CD, documentation, shippable, config, yml

 # Builds
-A project on Shippable CI corresponds to a repository in your source control that you have enabled for CI.
-To learn how to enable a repository, check out the Enable a project section in [Subscriptions doc](ci_subscriptions.md)

-To get to the page for a particular project,
+The Builds page shows you information about a specific build(s) in a project.
+To get to a specific build page,

 - Login to [Shippable](https://app.shippable.com)
 - Click on the CI dropdown and select the subscription you want to view.